Railroad: Jackson, Lansing and Saginaw Railroad Company

 At the left is a stock certificate for 50 shares issued to F. O. Waldo, one hundred dollars per share on April 6th, 1909.
 (The JL&S was leased to the Michigan Central at this time.)

 The original JL&S depot was east of their main line at Wesley street.
-The railroad also had a small roundhouse north of Train, east of the river near the depot facilities.
+The railroad also had a small roundhouse north of Trail, east of the river near the depot facilities.
 The Grand River railway also used the JL&S depot until Union Station was built in 1873.

 It is likely that the J&LS considered joining with the Fort Wayne, Jackson & Saginaw railway to form a road from the Indiana state line north to at least Saginaw.
-Early Sanborn maps of Jackson show the J&LS rising up the hill (at Pearl Street) and then running parallel along the MC east to Johnson Street, which was the location of the original FJ&S depot.
+Early Sanborn maps of Jackson show the J&LS rising east up the hill (at Pearl Street) and then running parallel along the MC east to Johnson Street, which was the location of the original FJ&S depot.
 At the time, the Sanborn map shows no connection with the MC at what later would be called Pearl Street tower.
 In 1873, passenger operations were moved to the Union Station.
 In 1879, the FJ&S was reorganized and "Saginaw" was dropped from the name.
 The FW&J was acquired by the LS&MS in 1882.

 Time Line

 1865.
-Line opened north to Lansing.
+Line opened north from Jackson towards Lansing.

 1866.
-Line opened north of Lansing.
+Line opened north of Lansing towards Owosso.

 1871.
 JL&S leased to the Michigan Central railroad.
 It was formally merged in 1916.